AddulaMounika/Homelab-Splunk-Detection/README.md

 # Homelab-Splunk-Detection
 # 🔐 Windows Endpoint Monitoring Lab with Splunk + Sysmon

 This repository sets up a Windows Kali home lab to collect and investigate endpoint telemetry using Sysmon and Splunk.
-It mirrors a narrative style (emoji, step headers, screenshots), but all actions are **benign** and focused on detection.

 > Education and defense only.

 ---